-- Directors of this corporation, who shall also be known as the Trustees - Duly elected and qualified voting delegates to the World Conference of the Society of Marijuana Anonymous, as defined in The Conference Charter of Marijuana Anonymous; and - Appointed or elected Marijuana Anonymous World Services committee heads and coordinators.
+- Directors of this corporation, who shall also be known as the Trustees; - Duly elected and qualified voting delegates to the World Conference of the Society of Marijuana Anonymous, as defined in The Conference Charter of Marijuana Anonymous; and - Appointed or elected Marijuana Anonymous World Services committee heads and coordinators.

 All Members must be sober.
-Sobriety is defined as abstinence from marijuana and all mind-altering substances, including alcohol.
+Sobriety is defined as abstinence from marijuana, alcohol, and all other mind-altering substances (unless those other substances are taken as prescribed by a healthcare provider).